 Undercommon vs Deep Speech

-If you wanna know the difference between undercommon and deep speech read the below lines.
+Is deep speech same as undercommon ?
+If you wanna know the difference between undercommon vs deep speech read the below lines.

 - Actually, deep speech is a method which is used by mind flayers and also by beholders, beings which aren’t from this world.